utopia-foss/dantro/joss/paper.md

 Abstract base classes are used to define the shared interface for all data types used in the tree.

 Furthermore, `dantro` provides a set of mixin classes, which can be used to specialize a container or group for the data they are expected to hold.
-As an example, a group might hold containers which represent sequential simulation output; the group could then be specialized to represent a time series, offering the corresponding data selection capabilities.
+As an example, a group might hold containers that represent sequential simulation output; the group could then be specialized to represent a time series, offering the corresponding data selection capabilities.
 Another example is the `GraphGroup`, which generates a `networkx` [@networkx2008] graph object from the data available in the group.
 For numerical data, containers are available that specialize in holding `numpy` arrays or `xarray` data structures; these containers behave in the same way as the underlying arrays while additionally adhering to the `dantro` interface.
 As long as groups and containers concur to the interface of the data tree, they can be customized in any way that suits the data structures of the project `dantro` is used in.